This page gives you information about having aa sweat test. It also explains what to expect when your child comes to the hospital for the test.

 • problems gaining weight

-Your child’s doctor has decided that this test is appropriate because your child’s symptoms may indicate that they have cystic fibrosis.
-It is important to test children for this condition as soon as possible so that the correct diagnosis and treatment can be started.
+Your child’s doctor has decided that this test is appropriate because your child’s symptoms indicate that they may have cystic fibrosis.
+It is important to test children for this condition as soon as possible so that a diagnosis can be made and treatment started.

 What is a sweat test?